Director, Nonprofit Funding and Fiscal Solutions

 Ms. Bouvier earned a master's in public health with a concentration in community health education from East Stroudsburg University of Pennsylvania and a bachelor's of arts from Vassar College.

 Finance and Administration Manager

-Brittany Sinclair previously worked as a development associate for Eaglebrook School, where she maintained the donor database, supported the Annual Fund and Capital Campaigns, and developed relationships with key constituents.
-She also worked for several years at the UMass Library as the library business manager where she developed a working knowledge of UMass practices and systems.
-Outside of her work with the Institute, Ms. Sinclair also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.
+Brittany Wolcott previously worked as a development associate for Eaglebrook School, where she maintained the donor database, supported the annual fund and capital campaigns, and developed relationships with key constituents.
+She also worked for several years as the business manager at the UMass Library where she developed a working knowledge of UMass practices and systems.
+Ms. Wolcott also volunteers as regional director for SheJumps, a non-profit organization dedicated to increasing female participation in the outdoors.